Gluten-Free Blueberry Lemon Breakfast Casserole

 Glaze

-• Mix all of the ingredients of the glaze together in a small bowl until it's nice and smooth.
-Allow the casserole to cool a few minutes before drizzling glaze on it and serving.
+• Mix the ingredients for the glaze in a small bowl until they're nice and smooth.
+Allow the casserole to cool for a few minutes before drizzling glaze over it and serving.
 Enjoy!

 Notes